-6. Energy Efficiency and Climate Change

-Subject: Detail: Delegated by: Delegated to:

-Low Emissions Vehicle Strategy To act, following consultation with the relevant Portfolio Holder, to apply for, accept, and administer (including in partnership with other local authorities) future funding in line with this strategy.
-(Agreed by Council in July 2019) Executive Committee.
-[Head of Environmental and Housing Property Services] and [Head of Community and Housing Services].
+6. Energy Efficiency and Climate Change Detail: Subject: Delegated by: Delegated to: Executive [Head of Low Emissions To act, following Committee.
+Environmental and consultation with the Vehicle Strategy Housing Property relevant Portfolio Services] and [Head of Holder, to apply for, accept, and Community and administer (including Housing Services]. in partnership with other local authorities) future funding in line with this strategy.
+(Agreed by Council in July 2019)